joebadmo/joe.xoxomoon.com-content/index.md

 I'm a "software" "engineer" for [AppNexus, Inc](http://www.appnexus.com/).

-Like any good Portlander, I enjoy drinking good coffee, eating well, and commuting by bicycle.
+Like any good Portlander, I enjoy drinking good coffee, eating good food, and commuting by bicycle.

-In my free time I try to read, write (both prose and code), and climb rocks whenever I can.
+In my free time I try to read, write (both prose and code), and climb rocks.

 ### bio

 I was in the US Marine Corps Infantry.
 I served two tours in Iraq, and one in the West Pacific.

-I earned my B.A. in Comparative Literature from the University of Washington in Seattle on the Montgomery GI Bill.
+After that, I earned my B.A. in Comparative Literature from the University of Washington in Seattle on the Montgomery GI Bill.

 ### about this site

-I built this site with Rust.
+I built this site with [Rust](https://www.rust-lang.org/en-US/).

 ## code

 I've been writing code for at least several weeks now.
 I have an opinion about punctuation in JavaScript.

-[This](https://github.com/joebadmo/dotfiles) is my dotfiles repo.
+[This](https://github.com/sodiumjoe/dotfiles) is my dotfiles repo.
 There are many like it but this one is mine.

 I generally work in [Vim](http://www.vim.org/) in a [tmux](http://tmux.sourceforge.net/) session running in